Jacqueline Reses: Boards

-Reses served on the Board of Trustees and Investment Committee for Peddie School and the Investment Committee for Brearley School in New York.
+Reses served on the board of trustees and investment committee for Peddie School and the investment committee for Brearley School in New York.
 She has also served on the boards of Good+Foundation (formerly Baby Buggy), Citymeals-on-Wheels, and Springboard Enterprises, a non-profit networking platform for businesswomen.
 Reses has been on the board of the Wharton School since 2015.

-Reses has served on the Economic Advisory Council of the Federal Reserve Bank of San Francisco since 2015.
 In July 2020, she joined the board of Pershing Square Tontine Holdings, a special-purpose acquisition company.

 As of 2021, Reses served on the boards of Nubank, Affirm Holdings, and entertainment company Endeavor.

-Personal life
+Family

-Reses lives with her husband, Matthew Apfel, and their three children in Woodside, California.
+Reses's brother, Jacob Reses, is Chief of Staff to Vice President JD Vance.